 A quick and simple recipe to get something sweet and delicious onto the teatime table in record time.
 These jammy flapjacks contain only three ingredients and can be gluten-free if you use the right oats.
 For extra pizazz you can drizzle some chocolate over the top if you like.

 Some of the flapjacks went to the workmen who were putting up a fence in next door’s garden.
-I’m very excited about this as it’s given us our privacy back.
+I’m very excited about this as we have our privacy back again.
 A couple of years ago, the neighbours chopped down the hedge and it’s been a bit trying to say the least.

 Oats Win Out